 Place de Valois

 Now you are in the square.
 Cars have been recently banned and the square now forms a beautiful and peaceful site that not many tourists know of.
 I particularly like it in the morning on a sunny day.

 Place de Valois was opened to the public in 1790 on the site of the former offices of the Palais-Royal.

 The square was originally known as the Cour des Fontaines (Fountains’ court) because of the fountains that were placed there to ensure the serving of the Palais-Royal’s receptions.
 It took the name of Place de Valois from the adjacent rue de Valois.

-Place de Valois is bordered by an inviting restaurant and the luxurious Grand Hotel du Palais-Royal.
-It opens onto the elegant classical façade of the Constant d’Ivry Pavillon, the East wing of the Palais Royal occupied by the Ministry of Culture and Communication.
+The little square is bordered by an inviting restaurant and the luxurious Grand Hotel du Palais-Royal.
+It opens onto the elegant classical façade of the Constant d’Ivry Pavillon, the East Wing of the Palais Royal occupied by the Ministry of Culture and Communication.

 Access the Palais-Royal through the covered passage under the Constant d’Ivry Pavillon.
 You will reach the Cour d’honneur of the palace, the inner courtyard that hosts Buren’s columns (1985).

 Did you enjoy this article?
-Then why not sharing it on facebook or twitter?
+Then share it on Facebook or Twitter!

 Find out more about Place de Valois on Wikipedia (in French)